aydencari/01-Introduction/README.md

 # 01-Introduction

+Hello There!
+I am not the original creater of this post, but I am the one that wrote this code.
+The point of the assignment is to write a program that answers the questions and guideline below, without any errors.
+All of this is explained in greater detail below by the instructor.
+This is the firs time I've ever written code before.
+My main goal was to complete the task given without errors, and thankfully I believe that I have accomplished that goal.
+Although, the code I wrote is definitely not complex.

 Hello, class!
 This is the first assignment for MSCH-C220.
 The requirements for this assignment are as follows:

 Write a Python program that displays answers to the following questions: